Tactile paving: Offset blister tactile

+UK standards advise against the use of this pattern for low-floor on street (LRT) platforms.

 Lozenge tactile

 The lozenge tactile is also known as the platform edge (on-street) warning surface.
 The purpose of the platform edge (on-street) warning surface is to warn vision-impaired people that they are approaching the edge of an on-street light rapid transit (LRT) platform.
-The profile of the lozenge tactile warning surface comprises rows of 6±0.5 mm high lozenge shapes, which have rounded edges so as not to cause a trip hazard.
+UK standards say the profile of the lozenge tactile warning surface comprises rows of 6±0.5 mm high lozenge shapes, which have rounded edges so as not to cause a trip hazard.
 The tactile paving units can be manufactured in any suitable paving material.
-The surface is usually buff colored, but can be any color, other than red, that provides a good contrast with the surrounding area, to assist partially-sighted people.
+The surface is usually buff colored, but can be any color, other than red, that provides a good contrast with the surrounding area, to assist partially sighted people.

 The lozenge tactile paving units should be installed to a depth of 400 mm parallel to the platform edge and set back a minimum of 500 mm from the edge.
 They should never be installed closer to the edge than that, because pedestrians may not have sufficient time to stop walking once they have detected the tactile warning surface.

 Directional block tactiles

 Standard directional or guidance tactile

+This type is also known as "tactile direction indicator", and is standardized in the UK but not the United States as a whole.

 The purpose of the guidance path surface is to guide vision-impaired people along a route when the traditional cues, such as a property line or kerb edge, are not available.
 It can also be used to guide people around obstacles, for example street furniture in a pedestrianized area.
 The surface has been designed so that people can be guided along the route either by walking on the tactile surface or by maintaining contact with a long white cane.

 The guidance tactile comprises a series of raised, flat-topped bars running in the direction of pedestrian travel.
 The bars are 5.5±0.5 mm high, 35 mm wide, and spaced 45 mm apart.
-It is recommended that the guidance path tactile be in a contrasting color to the surrounding area, to assist partially-sighted people.
+It is recommended that the guidance path tactile be in a contrasting color to the surrounding area, to assist partially sighted people.
 The guidance surface is recommended for use in the following circumstances: